After you publish a chain, you can run it to perform its commands:

 Schedule when to automatically run a chain

-- In the chain, click Chain Settings.
+- Open the chain and click Chain Settings.

 - Under Schedules , click Add .

 - Under Frequency, select how often to run the chain, such as every few hours or once monthly.

 Note: Your subsequent scheduling options will vary depending on the frequency chosen.
 Selecting a weekly schedule, for instance, will give you the option to specify a day of the week for your chain run.

 - Under Run Time, choose the specific time when your chain will run.

 Note: Depending on the frequency chosen, you may be asked to choose a particular day or timeframe for your chain run.